Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

     sampling from a list of items, and a simple dice roller.

-And now you know what's in store for the rest of this tutorial, we'll be writing all of that in one Supybot plugin, and you'll be surprised at just how simple it is!
+And now you know what's in store for the rest of this tutorial, we'll be writing all of that in one Limnoria plugin, and you'll be surprised at just how simple it is!

 __init__.py